tstockwell/TermSatNet/ReRite.Wiki/LucidExpressions/structured-expressions.md

 Any given expression.

 - Ordered
-Given a completely unnormalized expression, repeatedly apply order rule until all subterms are ordered.
+An ordered expression is an expression E of the form [l r] where...
+- l and r are also ordered expressions
+- l <= r, ie l has the same or less entropy than r.
+> See the Entropy section for the details of how expressions are ordered.

 Ordering is admissible/redundant.
 That is, expressions don't need to be ordered to fully normalize them,
 but it's much easier for a human to grok expressions when terms are ordered,
 and ordering makes the definition of the inference rules much less tedious.

 This documentation, and the inference rules defined here, assume that expressions are ordered.

 - Compressed
-Given an expression E, repeatedly order E and apply ground rules until as much empty space is removed from E as possible.
+A compressed expression is an ordered expression where all instances of ground rules have been removed.
 Similar to compressing a BDD (Binary Decision Diagram), compression reduces the size of the expression.
-Ground rules *always* reduce the length of an expression, can can potentially reduce an expression to ground in linear time.
+Ground rules *always* reduce the length of an expression, and can potentially reduce an expression to ground in linear time.
 Therefore, ground rules are the fastest way to reduce an expression, and every opportunity to apply a ground rule should be taken at every opportunity.

 - Disjoint
-Given an expression E, repeatedly compress E and apply deiteration until all join points have been identified.
+A disjoint expression is a compressed expression where any and all join points are identified by T.
 In a disjoint expression all the join points in an expression are identified by T, and all T's in an expression represent join points.
 Disjoint expressions have a single instance of any given term in any branch of an expression.
-Similar in concept to Reduced Ordered BDD, where redundant sub-diagrams are merged.
-Another way to think about disjoint expressions is that every join point has a single source of truth.

 - Canonical
 Given an expression E, repeatedly make E disjoint and perform exchange until the expression is canonical.